mahboobehad/mahboobehad/README.md

 ## Hi!

 It’s me, Mahboobe (Persian: محبوبه).
-I’m a computer engineer by training and a software engineer by day and night.
+I’m a computer engineer by training and used to be a SWE by day and night.
+These days, I'm working toward a PhD degree in software engineering.

-When I am not busy with software development,  I read textbooks in computer science and sometimes economics.

-Compared to all other communication methods, I respond to emails much more faster.
+Compared to all other communication methods, I always prefer reading and writing emails.

 📫 mahboobe.haddadi(at)gmail.com
 <!--